forta-network/docs/docs/bot-transfer-ownership.md

 <img src="../registry-write-as-proxy.png" alt="Write as Proxy" width="800"/>

 !!! note "Connect the Owner Wallet"
     Please connect a wallet that is the current owner or the transaction will not be allowed.
 If the owner used the SDK with a local private key, one will need to import that key into Metamask/Wallet to use this site.
-The key file can be found in `$HOME/.forta/.keys/`
+The keyfile can be found by running `npm run keyfile` in your bot project

 ### Fill out the `transferFrom` command as follows